NOR logic: Making other gates by using NOR gates

 A NOR gate is a universal gate, meaning that any other gate can be represented as a combination of NOR gates.

 NOT

 This is made by joining the inputs of a NOR gate.
 As a NOR gate is equivalent to an OR gate leading to NOT gate, joining the inputs makes the output of the "OR" part of the NOR gate the same as the input, eliminating it from consideration and leaving only the NOT part.

 OR

 An OR gate is made by inverting the output of a NOR gate.
 Note that we already know that a NOT gate is equivalent to a NOR gate with its inputs joined.

 AND

 An AND gate gives a 1 output when both inputs are 1.
 Therefore, an AND gate is made by inverting the inputs of a NOR gate.
-Again, note that a NOT gate is equivalent to a NOR with its inputs joined.
+Again, note that a NOR gate is equivalent to a NOT with its inputs joined.